1. Don't worry if you miss your bus, train, or plane. There will always be another one...even if it costs you $400.

 94. The world is a small, yet very large place.

-95. Even though you ask everyone the same questions when traveling, each person has their own interesting story to share, so listen to them.
+person has their own interesting story to share, so listen to them.

 96. Volunteering in a hostel is a great way stay abroad, save money, and meet awesome people.